Injinji Liner Crew Review

 Comfort

 This sock fits like a glove, literally.
-It hugs the foot and wicks away moisture, even from between the toes.
+It hugs the foot and wicks away moisture, even between the toes.
 Its strengths are wicking and breathability.
-The 200-needle-count stitching lends durability despite the thinness.
-The result is that your foot (and toes) will stay dry and comfortable over the miles.
+The 200-needle-count stitching lends durability despite its thinness.
+Your foot (and toes) will stay dry and comfortable over the miles.
 The main drawback is that there is no cushion.
-You may want to look for a different sock if you're carrying a lot of weight.
+You may want to look for a different sock if you carry a lot of weight.

 Synthetic socks are ordinarily inferior in the warmth category.
 We found the unique blend of the Injinji Liner to be better than other synthetics at retaining warmth, whether wet or dry.
-Due to the higher nylon and lycra content and high needle count, this sock also maintains its shape on the feet and toes.
-In fact, because it hugs the foot so well, it almost felt like we weren't wearing a liner when tested under a thicker sock.
-It's more like a second layer of fuzzy skin.
+Due to the higher nylon and lycra content and high needle count, this sock also maintains its shape on the feet.
+Some of our testers felt like they weren't wearing a liner at all when tested under a thicker sock; however, others hated how the Injinji Liner individually wrapped each toe.
+Some never got used to the odd feeling of fabric between their piggies.
+Regardless of personal preference, all our testers agreed that these toe-loving liners are not easy to put on.

 Wicking and Breathability